Off-Diagonal Two Weight Bumps for Fractional Sparse Operators: Introduction

 A more general class of these operators are studied in \cite{FacHyt2018}.
 Unlike that paper, we make no assumption about the weights being in $A_\infty$ and we only concentrate on the off--diagonal case.

-The literature is saturated with results of this type.
+There are many results like this in the literature.
 The main contributions of this paper are (1) the results are new; (2) the proofs are succinct and highlight the development of this area and (3) indicate the challenges in proving various "separated bump theorems".